Kara Monaco

 Kara Monaco (born February 26, 1983) is an American model.
 She was chosen as Playmate of the Month by Playboy magazine in June 2005.
 She appeared on the cover of the June 2006 issue of Playboy as the 2006 Playmate of the Year.

 Early life

 Kara Monaco was born on February 26, 1983, in Lakeland, Florida.
 She worked as a bartender, modeled swimwear and was a lingerie model.
 Monaco is a former competitive gymnast, and has spent time as a dance team coach in addition to her fitness video work.
-She also worked at Disney World, where she was one of the performers who portrayed Cinderella and Snow White in the resort.
-She is related to fellow model and April 1997 Playboy Playmate Kelly Monaco.
-She is Kelly's cousin.
+She also worked at Disney World, where she was one of the performers who portrayed characters such as Cinderella and Snow White in the resort.
+She is not related to fellow model and April 1997 Playboy Playmate Kelly Monaco.

 Career

 Monaco has appeared in various reality television series, such as The Girls Next Door, Keeping Up with the Kardashians and Big Brother 14.
 Besides her Playmate appearance, she has been a part of various other Playboy related media, such as the 2006 Playmates at Play swimsuit calendar and Playboy Special Edition Girls of Summer.